NCRDSCB

 NCRDSCB questions and answers

-How and when was the National Commission formed?
+How and when was the National Commission established?

 In 2016, the ADA Board of Trustees directed the Task Force on Specialty and Specialty Certifying Board Recognition to evaluate the process and criteria used to recognize dental specialties and certifying boards.
 The Board and the Task Force agreed that the recognition process must: